Europe

 Health

 Yallah Cairo Girls!
-A Women’s Empowerment Cycle Is Set In Motion
+A Women’s Empowerment Cycle Is Set in Motion

 A group of bold and strong women called the Cycling Geckos are on their bikes through Cairo to break social barriers, which prevent other women from achieving their full potential.
 They fight for a cultural change to redesign Cairo’s human landscape towards women.